Visit the institution website for COVID‑19 updates

 The University is also home to a wide range of funded doctoral training centres and partnerships, which bring together internationally renowned staff with diverse areas of expertise and industry partners to equip you with the skills, knowledge and confidence to launch a successful career in academia or in industry.

 Find out more at our upcoming virtual events running throughout March.
 Register your interest to be the first to know when bookings will be live.

 Our University is at the heart of Bristol; a historic, lively and green city in the south-west of England.
 Bristol is less than two hours from the UK’s bustling capital, London, while also being close enough to beautiful counties such as Somerset, Devon, and Cornwall, allowing you to explore the outdoors.
 The city’s independent spirit, lively arts and music scene, sustainable ethos and thriving modern economy makes it the perfect place for postgraduate study.
 Explore our beautiful city with our 360 virtual tour.

 The University's reputation makes its postgraduates highly attractive to employers; Bristol is ranked 9th in the UK for graduate employability (QS Graduate Employability Rankings 2020).
 A postgraduate degree from Bristol can equip you with the skills and experience to help you go further in your professional field.
 Alongside your studies, our experienced careers advisers and expert staff also offer advice and organise events specifically for postgraduates.

 Alumni and graduates

 Bristol alumni include leading figures in science, medicine, industry and politics, award-winning writers and actors, and prominent members of the professions and their governing bodies.
-Our alumni have access to a vast range of valuable services, from publications and reunions to entrepreneurial advice, networks and funding opportunities, careers advice, access to facilities and other special promotions.
+At Bristol, our students become part of a lifelong global community made up of a network of inspiring alumni and our world-leading experts and academics.